secfrog/3x3-solver/README.md

 After all six faces are captured, the program will use the Kociemba algorithm to solve the cube and display the solution steps.

 # Additional Information
-* The project uses OpenCV to detect the colors and orientations of the cube's faces.
-* The Kociemba algorithm is used to compute the solution to the scrambled cube.
 * If you encounter any issues with cube face detection, ensure your lighting conditions are good and the camera can clearly distinguish the cube's faces.

 # Contributing